Tag Archives: networking

 Creating a killer marketing strategy isn’t hard—if you’re clear about your intention.

 If your marketing strategy were against the law, would there be enough evidence of your intentions to convict you?
+However, there are some marketing strategies that you may consider, like 3D billboard advertising.
+They offer a unique way to grab the attention of passersby with their eye-catching and immersive designs.

 Comments Off on In Murder and Marketing, Intent Counts for Everything